 5. Plan for the Unexpected

-Included in this plan should be when to make the call to go inside, how to shift activities to indoors and how to communicate with parents in the event of early dismissal.
+This plan should include when to make the call to go inside, how to shift activities indoors, and how to communicate with parents in the event of early dismissal.

 Everyone loves a great VBS.
-Kids love the experience, parents love that their kids have a safe environment to interact with other children and to learn biblical lessons.
+Kids love the experience; parents love that their kids have a safe environment to interact with other children and learn Biblical lessons.

-A little organization and preparation before the event helps to ensure the outcome is exactly what your church had hoped for!
+A little organization and preparation before the event help to ensure the outcome is exactly what your church had hoped for!